 The discussion section provides an opportunity for you to interact with other students and the teaching assistant.
 This is not a session in which the TA does the homework while you listen.
 In fact you should have your homework completed before you go to class.
 You will be expected to assume an active role in your discussion section.
+A central feature of these sessions will be group discussions in which you and three or four other students will consider questions that test your understanding of the fundamental concepts of chemistry.
 It turns out that one of the best ways to find out if you truly understand a concept is whether or not you can explain it clearly to your peers.
 Teaching is one of the best ways to learn.

 In summary, to learn chemistry effectively requires that you must take an active role.
 You must take responsibility for participating in the activities described above.
-We hope you have a great semester.